 - French degree courses offered by the Department of French, Italian and Spanish at the University of Calgary, or a maximum of 40 hours from another institution following approval by the program director

-The combined total of Transferability and Advanced Standing credits cannot exceed 40 hours for this certificate.
+The combined total of advanced standing and transferred credits cannot exceed 40 hours for this program.